johannashaw/Voltorb_game/README.md

+###### NOTE: This is a copy of the README from the main page.

 # Voltorb_game
-## A recreation of the Voltorb minigame from Pokemon Soul-Silver
+## A recreation of the Voltorb minigame from Pokemon Soul-Silver in the form of an embedded device that I designed and programmed.

 I have chosen to affectionately rename the game Boom-Boom.